varunsgithub/StableDiffusionProject/README.md

 The training pipeline lives in `Model Training Books/Training Books/Model_Training_rev.ipynb`.
 It expects the dataset structure described in `BoundaryMetadata.xlsx` (not committed — provided separately to graders) and a Colab Pro / A100 runtime due to the long training time.
 The README focuses on inference; training reproduction is documented inside that notebook.

+The standalone train contains the training file for segmentation map and canny maps (This was the best that we use for the inference)
 ---

 ## Models Used